 North America Is Anticipated to Hold a Significant Share of the Infusion Pump Market

-North America is poised to command a notable share in the Infusion Pump Market.
-Recent data from the American Hospital Association underscores the resilience of the U.S. healthcare landscape, with a notable increase in the total count of U.S. hospitals from 6,093 in 2022 to 6,120 in 2024.
-The scale of medical activities is emphasized by the cumulative hospital admissions, reaching 34,113,745 in 2024, with 33,356,853 admissions recorded in 2022 (Projections based on AFA).
-Canada is witnessing a significant trajectory in health spending, projected to reach $344 billion in 2024, or $8,843 per Canadian (Projections based on CIHI).
-Anticipated growth in spending is driven by deferred care returning post-pandemic, contributing to an increase in healthcare services.
-Demographic factors, including population aging and growth, further fuel spending growth, fostering a conducive environment for overall healthcare facilities, including infusion pumps.
+North America is positioned to command a substantial share within the Infusion Pump Market.
+Recent data from the American Hospital Association indicates a notable increase in the total count of U.S. hospitals, rising from 6,093 in 2022 to 6,120 in 2024.
+The scale of medical activity is underscored by cumulative hospital admissions, reaching 34,113,745 in 2024, compared to 33,356,853 admissions recorded in 2022 (projections based on AFA).
+In Canada, health spending is projected to reach $344 billion in 2024, or $8,843 per Canadian (projections based on CIHI).

 | Report Metric | Details |